Insert, secure and monitor urethral catheters

 You must be able to:

-9. apply standard precautions for infection control and take other appropriate health and safety measures
+P4. apply standard infection prevention and control precautions and take other appropriate health and safety measures

 Knowledge and Understanding